AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

-\paragraph{Baselines} We evaluated our method against four groups of baselines to provide a comprehensive analysis of its advantages in various aspects.
-The first group of baselines involves planning methods based on traversability maps.
-We first implement an approach similar to \cite{ramirez2024real}, generating a binary traversability map in which obstacles and icy ground are marked as non-traversable.
-Paths are then planned using the standard A$^*$ algorithm to avoid these areas.
-This baseline is referred to as ``binary''.
-Additionally, we implemented URA$^*$ \citep{moore2023ura}, which uses a learning-based method to identify traversable and non-traversable regions from BEV images, followed by an A$^*$-like algorithm for route planning.
-The second group of baselines examines the impact of modifying the friction information provided to the planner.
-In the first three baselines, the friction coefficient is set to constant values of 0.2, 0.5, and 0.8 across the entire map, eliminating any terrain-specific information.
-In the latter two baselines, our predicted friction coefficients are scaled by factors of 0.5 and 1.5, respectively, verifying the effects of inaccurate friction predictions for the planner.
-The third group of baselines adjusts our planned speed by directly scaling it by factors of 0.75 and 1.25, respectively.
-The fourth baseline excludes the steering cost from the planning process.
+\myparagraph{Comparison to Traversability Estimation Baselines} \bl{The first group of baselines involves path planning methods based on estimated traversability maps.} We first implement an approach similar to \citep{ramirez2024real}, generating a traversability map in which obstacles and icy regions are marked as non-traversable.
+Paths are then planned using the standard A* algorithm to avoid these areas. \bl{This baseline is referred to as ``Binary'' because it treats terrain as either traversable or non-traversable, without modeling continuous variations in friction or roughness properties.} Additionally, we implemented URA* \citep{moore2023ura}, which uses a learning-based method to identify traversable and non-traversable regions from BEV images, followed by an A*-like algorithm for route planning. \bl{As shown in \tref{tab:missions}, AnyNav achieves 28\% and 34\% higher success rates than the binary traversability-map baseline in the two environments.
+URA* performs significantly worse, especially on \textit{Island}, because its learning model fails to generalize to such complex environments.
+These results highlight the effectiveness of using continuous, physics-informed traversability representations in AnyNav.}

-\paragraph{Results} The experimental results are presented in \tref{tab:missions}.
-Compared to the traversability-based baselines, our planner achieves higher success rates and lower average travel times.
-This demonstrates its state-of-the-art performance, achieved by leveraging continuous values to represent physics-infused traversability, rather than relying on binary obstacle maps.